 As long as content exists, content management will be a relevant factor for online publishers, bloggers and developers, alike.
 Some tools like no-code platforms level the playing field with big applications that can render content in endless ways.
 But what if we didn't need a big application to format our content?

 One tool that has gained popularity for simplifying this process is Markdown.
 In this post, we'll discuss the benefits of using Markdown and how you can incorporate it into your projects.
-I even use it for this very article on my own blog !
+I'm such a fan, that I wrote this very article in Markdown for my own blog !

 Benefits of Using Markdown